-The Cold War was a period of intense geopolitical tension between the United States and the Soviet Union that lasted from the end of World War II until the early 1990s.
-As part of this global power struggle, the Eastern Bloc, led by the Soviet Union, and the Western Bloc, led by the United States, engaged in a series of political, economic, and military confrontations.
+The Cold War was a military stand-off between the US and USSR after World War II through to the early 1990s.
+As one of these global power arenas, the Eastern Bloc which was spearheaded by the Soviet Union and the Western Bloc headed by the United States was involved in series of symbolic or real political, economic and military confrontation.

 The Cold War Divisions